Scott-KC/SimpleeWeather/README.md

 and current weather alerts are pulled directly from the National Weather Service.
 Then we use Open Weather for current conditions for each location in the U.S., since the NWS does not build out forecasts for international cities.
 Any search for international city will result in an error, for forecasts and alerts.
 Current conditions will still operate.

 # Roadmap
 The app itself does just about all of the functions that it needs.
-A radar and actual push notifications are something that are hopefully coming soon.
+I would like to include notifications but as it stands this is a free app and the cost to hold the service I do not believe would outweigh the cost.

 # Privacy Policy
 The only time we retrieve your location is when we are looking for weather.
 Once your location is found, either by city, state search or using the location button we stop updating your location.
 This is then sent over the internet to our APIs so that we can grab your weather conditions.
 This information is never saved to a server.
 If you do not feel comfortable with us using your phone's location to pull in your area please know that you may always use the search bar instead.